Open House & Halloween

 Halloween at the Museum

 Costumed superheroes, zombies and scary monsters of all kinds are invited to see bones and bugs, bats and birds in the museum’s research labs and explore the galleries.
-The event is for children ages 12 and under with adult chaperones.
 Bring a donation of canned food for the Fairbanks Community Food Bank.

 Admission is free.